Work Health and Safety Careers in Construction

 They are also a huge expense for individual organisations and the Australian economy overall.

 Construction sites are dangerous places to work and construction is one of Australia’s most hazardous industries.
-Between 2003 – 2013 there were 401 fatalities on construction sites in Australia.
+Between 2003 – 2019 there were 3,936 work-related fatalities recorded — and in 2019 alone, out of the 183 fatalities recorded during the year, construction sites in Australia accounted for 26 fatalities (14%).

 Potential hazards that can lead to work-related accidents in construction include: